-If you are found guilty in Municipal Court and assessed a fine, and you want to appeal your case, you must complete a minimum of two steps:
+If you are found guilty in Municipal Court and assessed a fine, and you want to appeal your case, you must:

-- 1. File Appeal Bond with the Municipal Court Clerk within 10 days of being found guilty at trial. - 2.
-Pay the \$25.00 docketing fee to the Municipal Court Clerk's Office at the same time you file your Appeal Bond.
+File an Appeal Bond with the Municipal Court Clerk within 10 days of being found guilty at trial.

-(See Tex.
-Government Code Sec.
-30.00147)
+Texas Government Code Section 30.00147.